Fast erasure decoder for hypergraph product codes: VH decoder

 {\bf Case 3: Free dangling cluster.} The correction of a dangling cluster $\kappa$ that contains a free check is delayed until the end of the procedure.
 We remove $\kappa$ from the erasure and we remove its free check from the Tanner graph $T(\HH_Z)$.
 Then, we look for a correction $\hat E'$ in the remaining erasure.
 We add $\hat E'$ to $\hat E$ and $\sigma(\hat E')$ to $s$.
 Once the remaining erasure is corrected and the syndrome is updated, we find a correction $\hat E_{\kappa}$ inside $\kappa$ that satisfies the remaining syndrome $s_{\kappa}$ in $\kappa$.
 We proceed in that order because the value of the syndrome on a free check can be adjusted at the end of the procedure to match $s$ using an error included in the cluster $\kappa$ (by definition of free checks).

 Altogether, we obtain the VH decoder (Algorithm~\ref{algo:vh_decoder}).
+Fig.~\ref{fig:VH_graph_example} shows a small example illustrating the core concepts introduced to explain the algorithm.
 Our implementation is available here~\cite{NC_github}.
 It works by correcting all isolated and dangling clusters until the erasure is fully corrected.
 Otherwise, it returns {\bf Failure}.